 Meanwhile, EURACTIV reports that MEPs discussed governance of the AI Act on Tuesday.
 A new compromise test has been proposed, establishing an AI Office to oversee enforcement aspects of the law, with EU countries carrying out its tasks.
 Additionally, an AI Board would be appointed to ensure consistent application of the law.

-In related news, the French data protection authority, the CNIL, has issued eight AI how-to sheets on the creation of datasets for the development of artificial intelligence systems. consultation on the AI database training guides is open for public comment; responses must be submitted by 15 December.
+In related news, the French data protection authority, the CNIL, has issued eight AI how-to sheets on the creation of datasets for the development of artificial intelligence systems.
+A consultation on the AI database training guides is open for public comment; responses must be submitted by 15 December.

 What is this page?